Schw4lbe/jizo-noods/README.md

 ### prio 0:

+- Prepar Page for Video Import
+- create opening scene to load data on page
+- check for load option for data when visiting
 - netlify identity only on stage first page for account resets
 - do before push on production

+##### secondary:

+- about us accessable in cms / integrate highlighting here
 - embedd SEO baseline to all content parts
 - Events teaser + subsection on page own view own cms entrie